iossifovlab/gpf/docs/grr_workflow.md

    This command will check the resource to find all score histograms that are configured and will run the computation for these histograms.
 For each configured score histogram three files are created.
-In the case of `hg38/scores/score9` only one score histogram is configured.
+In the case of `hg38/scores/score9`, only one score histogram is configured.
 The three files that are stored are:

    * `histograms/score9.csv` that contains the histogram itself;

    * `histograms/score9.metadata.yaml` that contains the histogram metadata, e.g.
-     score min and max if they are not configured into the resource configuration, the histogram hash that is a md5 sum based on md5 sum of the score files and histogram configuration;
+     score min and max if they are not configured into the resource configuration, the histogram hash that is an md5 sum based on md5 sum of the score files and histogram configuration;

-   * `histograms/score9.png` is a figure of the histogram for quick inspection.
+   * `histograms/score9.png` is a figure of the histogram for a quick inspection.

-   At the end this command will update the resource manifest file to include the histograms' files.
+   In the end, this command will update the resource manifest file to include the histograms' files.